branch14/rack-r/README.md

     </script>

-RackR will pick this up on its way out and replace it with an empty container and some JavaScript code to perform an immediate async request for processing the R code.
+RackR will pick this up on its way out and replace it with an empty container and some JavaScript code to perform an immediate asynchronous request for processing the R code.

-RackR will answer to this reqyest with processing the R code in a temp directory, then searching this directory for displayable content and finally return the html code for display.
-So the example above will eventually turn into something like this.
+RackR will answer to this request with processing the R code in a temporary directory, then searching this directory for displayable content, and finally return the html code for display.
+So the example above will eventually turn into something like this:

     <div>
      <img src='/path/to/sinus.png' />